kubernetes/contributor-site/content/en/blog/2024/sig-api-machinery-spotlight.md

 ## The challenges of Kubernetes popularity

-**FSM**: With the growth in Kubernetes adoption we have certainly seen increased demands from the Control Plane: how is this felt and how does it influence the work of the SIG?
+**FSM: With the growth in Kubernetes adoption we have certainly seen increased demands from the Control Plane: how is this felt and how does it influence the work of the SIG?**

 **David**: It’s had a massive influence on API Machinery.
 Over the years we have often responded to and many times enabled the evolutionary stages of Kubernetes.
 As the central orchestration hub of